UMiamiLibraries/RAMP/README.md

    After submitting the form, the script performs an XSLT transformation on all the files in the folder.
 After a successful transformation, the original EAD record is imported into the database, along with the newly created EAC-CPF record.
-When the conversion process is completed the original EAD files are removed.
 If a duplicate EAD file is converted, the user is presented      with an interface that displays a graphical diff.
 The user can choose which elements are merged into the new record.

 ### 2.2 Creating a New EAC Record
    If you encounter a situation where there are no EAD files to import,